In an ordinary suburb like so many countless others, Teddy and Chloe set out for the mundane task of grocery shopping.

 “Oh…” Teddy said, equally confused and disappointed.

-“Am I not allowed to go out?” his wife asked with characteristic disdain.
+“Am I not allowed to go out?” his wife asked, annoyed.

 “Then why do you sound so disappointed?”

-“Well, if you have told me you were going out, I wouldn’t have bothered to prepare such a nice dinner.”
+“Well, if you have told me you were going out, I wouldn’t have bothered with dinner.”

 “It’s just not like you to not tell me what you’re doing.”